Welcome

 A Spiritual Journey

 The Margaret Aylward Centre is proud to share a new addition to our Centre in the form of “A Spiritual Journey”.
-This beautiful piece of artwork is on long-term loan to the Centre from Josette Vasallo, a French artist who has been living in Ireland…
+This beautiful piece of artwork is on long-term loan to the Centre from Josette Vasallo, a Maltese artist who has been living in Ireland…

 Read more